«تنظيم الإعلام» تطلق تقريرَي حالة الإعلام السعودي و«ذائقة المجتمع»

 The Saudi Media Market

-Dr. Abdul Latif confirmed during his speech that the regulatory efforts led by the General Authority for Media Regulation have contributed to establishing trust among investors and creators by simplifying licensing procedures, enhancing the efficiency of their pathways, clarifying regulatory requirements, and integrating procedures with relevant entities, which helps expedite transactions and reduce duplication.
+Dr. Abdulatif emphasized during his speech that the regulatory efforts led by the General Commission for Media Regulation have contributed to establishing trust among investors and creators by simplifying licensing procedures, enhancing the efficiency of their pathways, clarifying regulatory requirements, and integrating procedures with relevant entities, which helps accelerate transaction completion and reduce duplication.

+The CEO of the Media Regulation Authority, Dr. Abdulatif Al-Abdulatif, launched during the Saudi Media Forum the report on the status of media in Saudi Arabia and investment opportunities, as well as the report on the demand for content "The Media Taste of Saudi Society," describing them as reference documents that provide a comprehensive and integrated picture of the reality of the media sector in the Kingdom and its future prospects, based on an accurate reading of the media market and a deep understanding of audience preferences.

+The Media Sector Status report indicated that the Saudi media market is witnessing accelerated growth and promising investment opportunities, with expectations of an increasing contribution to the GDP, driven by digital transformation, the adoption of innovative investment models, and the rising demand for high-quality local content, alongside openness to foreign investments and the growing need to qualify national competencies.